akai-z/magento1-open-source-patches/README.md

 Alternatively, the patch files, their checksums
 and the Magento versions they support could be obtained from this [link](https://www.magentocommerce.com/products/downloads/info/filter/type/ce-patch), and also this [one](https://www.magentocommerce.com/products/downloads/info/filter/type/other).
-More details about this alternative approach could be found [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).
+More details about this alternative method could be found [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).

 ## Patches List